profweston/Crime_Time_Final_Project/README.md

 The group will then present a recommendation to the city council based on the results of the data analysis.

-## Benefits and Limitations of Machine Learning Model

-The model used in the machine learning is the RandomForestClassifier.
-This model starts by creating several small and simple decision trees that are built from a random set of features.
-This model then takes these features and then proceed to combine them into a larger more complex decision tree that will be the final product.

-The RandomForestClassifier has many benefits that suit the needs of the crime dataset that was chosen.
-These benefits are:

-* It has resistance against overfitting.
-With the dataset having over a million rows, this could be a potential issue, so using this model will be effective against it.
-* It can be used to rank the features that will not be useful to the machine learning model.
-The dataset has many features with some being obvious that will be no use to the model.
-This function will allow us to get rid of unnecessary features not needed.
-* It has resistance to outliers.
-With such a large dataset, outliers are unavoidable so this resistance is a nice asset.
-* This model also runs good on large dataset.
-As previously stated, this dataset is very large, so to have a model that runs well on a larger dataset will be ideal.

-However, despite these numerous benefits there are drawbacks to this model.
-* The model is not easy to explain.
-Because of the complexity of the model it can make it difficult to interpret the results. .
-With so much information and decision trees created and combined, the end results inevitably becomes complex.
-* The model also can be computationally heavy.
-As stated earlier, a memory error occurred when running the model because the computer could not handle the processing.

 ## Results